telugudevopsguru/aws-zero-to-hero/README.md

 - Lab Session - Metadata and user data in EC2

 ## Day 4: AWS EBS (Elastic Block Storage)
+Detailed look into AWS EBS volumes, including creation, resizing, and encryption of volumes.
 - What is AWS EBS?
 - Features of AWS EBS
 - Types of EBS Volumes